Future of Life Institute

-The Future of Life Institute (FLI) is a nonprofit organization which aims to steer transformative technology towards benefiting life and away from large-scale risks, with a focus on existential risk from advanced artificial intelligence (AI).
+The Future of Life Institute (FLI) is a nonprofit organization which advocates against large-scale risks from technology, with a focus on existential risk from artificial general intelligence (AI).
 FLI's work includes grantmaking, educational outreach, and advocacy within the United Nations, United States government, and European Union institutions.

-The founders of the Institute include MIT cosmologist Max Tegmark, UCSC cosmologist Anthony Aguirre, and Skype co-founder Jaan Tallinn; among the institute's advisors is entrepreneur Elon Musk.
+The founders of the Institute include MIT cosmologist Max Tegmark, UCSC cosmologist Anthony Aguirre, and Skype co-founder Jaan Tallinn.